 Kathleen Mogelgaard (she/her/hers) is President and CEO of the Population Institute, where she directs the organization’s advocacy and public education activities.
 Kathleen is passionate about promoting deeper understanding of linkages among issues that are critical for sustainable development, including population dynamics, reproductive rights, gender, climate change, and food security.
 Prior to taking the leadership helm the Population Institute in 2021, Kathleen was a senior fellow at the institute and Principal of KAM Consulting, where she worked with clients in Washington and globally in policy analysis, research, and advocacy.
 She served as senior advisor at Population Action International, policy advisor at Oxfam America, assistant director of government relations at the National Audubon Society, and fellow at the Population Reference Bureau, where she provided research support and technical assistance for conservation and development projects in Africa and Asia.
 Kathleen has participated as an observer in negotiations on the United Nations Framework Convention on Climate Change, where she represented the World Resources Institute in advocating for effective adaptation planning that incorporates the expressed needs of marginalized and vulnerable communities.
 Kathleen has designed and taught courses on global challenges and political engagement at the University of Maryland, and was the lead researcher and writer of “Unfinished Business: The Pursuit of Rights and Choices for All,” the United Nations Population Fund’s 2019 State of World Population Report.
 She holds masters degrees in public policy and natural resources from the University of Michigan.

 Jennie Wetter (she/her/hers) is the Director of the rePROs Fight Back initiative, where she fights every day for sexual and reproductive, health, rights, and justice.
 Jennie is also the creator and host of the rePROs Fight Back podcast, which is a deep-dive into sexual and reproductive health, rights, and justice issues like abortion, birth control, sex education, women’s rights, LGBTQ+ rights, and more.
-New episodes debut every other Tuesday, and give you an insider’s perspective on what is happening and what you can do to fight back.
+New episodes debut every Tuesday, and give you an insider’s perspective on what is happening and what you can do to fight back.
 Originally from Wisconsin, she has lived in Washington D.C. for the last 18 years.
 She received her BA from the University of Wisconsin-Madison and her MA from the American University’s School for International Service.

 Eman Sleem (she/her/hers) is the Director of Finance and Administration at the Population Institute.
 Eman leads financial budgeting, accounting and reporting for the organization.
 She manages all audit, insurance, state registration and related administrative activities.
 She also administers all human resource functions and building operations.
 Eman has 14 years’ experience in the non-profit sector and holds a BA in Sociology and an MBA from the University of Maryland.
 She completed the Project Management Certificate at Georgetown University.
 She is currently a candidate for DEI and SRHM certifications.